mesalytic/MesalyticBot/README.md

 If you want to modify the source code itself to make it fit your needs:

 - You are required to have at least some Java knowledge, know how MariaDB databases work, and how Maven works.
-- Database Schemas are not available at the moment, though they will be in the future.
 - No support will be given for self-host issues, you should know what you are doing before starting.

 ### Requirements